MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoffs**:
 >
-> - Resource consolidation results in less isolation and can create a noisy neighbor scenario in a workload.
+> - Resource consolidation reduces isolation and can create a noisy neighbor scenario in a workload.
 Find other ways to implement logical isolation and increased capacity for the hosting environment.
 For example, increase firewall capacity if it supports multiple workloads.
 >
 > - Consolidation eliminates segmentation and can increase security risk, which makes it easier for attackers to move horizontally.
 It also makes some compliance standards hard to achieve.
 Prioritize compliance over consolidation.
 >